Linen-dev/linen.dev/docs/getting-started.md

 # start the web
 yarn dev:web

+# For hot-reloading in frontend development
+# Open in a separate terminal
+cd packages/ui && yarn dev
 ```

 Only credentials sign-in method enabled by default.
 To setup github sign-in or magic link sign-in: